Williame33445/physics-projects/spiral-galaxy-evolution/README.md

-# Barnes hut

-This is a modified version of part of the code from my Barnes Hut project.
+This part of the repository contains a simple simulation of spiral galaxy evolution and some mp4s of the same simulation from my Barnes Hut project (https://github.com/Williame33445/barnes-hut-simulation).